 - Sept.
 30, 2020: Time to Look Forward: How Washington Needs a New Iran Strategy

 - Aug.
 4, 2020: China and Iran: A Case Study in the Failure of American Overreach

 Noah A. Stevens

-Abdelrahman “Abdel” Taha is a first-year Master of International Affairs candidate at the George H.W.
-Bush School of Government and Public Service.
-His research interests include Grand Strategy, Civil-Military Relations, Security in the Middle East, and the United States foreign policy in the Middle East.
-Before joining the Bush School, Abdel lived in Lebanon for 5 years, obtaining a BA in Political Studies from the American University of Beirut and working on geopolitical research.
+Abdelrahman “Abdel” Taha is a first-year Master of International Affairs student at the Bush School of Government and Public Service.
+His research interests include grand strategy, civil-military relations, security in the Middle East, and United States foreign policy in the Middle East.
+Before joining the Bush School, Abdel lived in Lebanon for five years, obtaining a BA in political studies from the American University of Beirut and working on geopolitical research.

-Ms. Espinoza-Tischler is a Master of International Affairs candidate at the George H.W.
-Bush School of Government and Public Service where she also serves as the Executive Chair of the George Bush Public Service Organization.
-She has worked as a remote intern with the U.S. Dept. of State J/IRF Office (formerly S/RGA) for the past two years, where she contributes to the department’s understanding of the role of religion in foreign policy, in the Middle East and around the world.
+Jael Espinoza-Tischler is a Master of International Affairs student at the Bush School of Government and Public Service, where she also serves as the Executive Chair of the George Bush Public Service Organization.
+For the past two years, she has worked as a remote intern with the U.S. Department of State J/IRF Office (formerly S/RGA), where she contributes to the department’s understanding of the role of religion in foreign policy, in the Middle East, and around the world.
 Beyond her academic experience in the U.S., she has conducted award-winning field research about minority ethnoreligious groups in the Middle East.